The end of the Australian winter and well into spring is recognised as the shipping peak season time.

 Shipping internationally hits some choppy waters around this time of year.
-But if handled well, shippers can avoid disappointment and rolled bookings along the way.
+But if handled well, shippers can avoid disappointment.

 Read on to find out how.

-The peak season for shipping in 2019 generally starts in mid-August and goes throughout October.
+The peak season for shipping generally starts in mid-August and goes through to October.
 It’s known as the busiest time of the year in the supply chain industry: retailers, distributors, shippers, freight forwarders and all those who play a role in the industry are affected.

 Peak season is when demand for shipping skyrockets, but supply is marginally lower.
 This causes higher container shipping rates and tighter capacity.
-It’s a time when it gets harder to secure your cargo space on vessels.
+It’s during this time that it gets harder to secure your cargo space on vessels.

 It happens every year but still catches many by surprise.
 Shippers and importers who are prepared have their cargo space booked well in advance, leaving many struggling.
 Without the space, shippers often fork out huge amounts of money just to get their items shipped.